Frequently Asked Questions

 Question: What score do I need to make on the final to get a particular letter grade for the course?

-Answer: Beats me!
-I won't try to do the calculation for you either, but due to my incredibly generous nature, I have made it easy for you to do yourself using the amazing automatic grade calculator that I wrote.
+Answer: I have made it easy for you to answer this question for yourself using the amazing automatic approximate unofficial grade calculator that I wrote.

 Number 7

-Question: When/where are you going to post the scores for the exam?
+Question: When/where are you going to post the scores for the exam or semester?

-Answer: I will hand your exams back in class just as soon as I grade and record them.
-Your semester grade will be posted on TechSIS just as soon as I grade the final---calling, e-mailing, or knocking on my door while I am grading the final just delays the process for everyone and annoys the professor.
-Once they are graded, you may check your exam scores online.
+Answer: Your exam scores will be available on BlackBoard in a timely fashion.
+Your semester grade will be posted on Raiderlink just as soon as possible---calling, e-mailing, or knocking on my door before this just delays the process for everyone and annoys the professor.

 Number 8